sourcesoft/ssql/README.md

 **Limitations**

-If your DML is not a simple query that is not supported, just use the `Raw` method.
+If your DML is not a simple query that is not supported, **just use the `Raw` method instead**.
 We'll keep it intentionally simple:

 - No JOINS
 - No ORM features
-- No complex WHERE conditions
+- No transaction support to build complex queries
 - Honesty most non-trival query patterns are not added

 If you think you need more patterns/utilities/methods/helpers, and it's actually useful that is hard to do